Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 Galina

-Series of MR tomograms (T2 TSE sag + cor + tra, T1 SE sag) lordosis is straightened.
-The height of the C4-C7 intervertebral discs is reduced. surfaces of the vertebral bodies, covering the old protrusions of the discs, smooth the anterior contour of the dural sac. the brain is structural, the signal from it (by T1 and T2) is not changed.
+In a series of MR tomograms (T2 TSE sag+cor+tra, T1 SE sag), the lordosis is straightened.
+The height of the intervertebral discs C4-C7 is reduced.
+In the segments C4-C5, C5-C6, C6-C7, marginal bone sharpenings are determined along the posterior and posterolateral sides surfaces of the vertebral bodies, covering old disc protrusions, smooth out the anterior contour of the dural sac.
+A small perineural cyst in the right intervertebral foramen C6-C7, with a cross-section of 0.5 x 0.4 cm.
+The lumen of the spinal canal at the level of C4-C7 is 1.1 cm.
+Spinal the brain is structural, the signal from it (according to T1 and T2) is not changed.
 The shape and size of the vertebral bodies are normal, without signs of bone marrow edema.
-The cranio-vertebral region is without features. manual therapy?
+The cranio-vertebral region is without features.
+Asymmetry in the width of the vertebral arteries S>D. Doctor, this is indicated for me manual therapy?
 And what else?
 Thank you.

 Post date: 16.12.2013 19:46